opensearch-project/project-website/_posts/2025-05-05-plan-execute-agent.md

 }
 ```

-Note the agent ID; you’ll use it to execute the agent
+Note the agent ID; you'll use it to execute the agent.

 ### Step 3.
 Execute the agent

-Opensearch 3.0 introduces the ability to execute agents asynchronously.
-As this agent is a long-running agent, let's execute it asynchronously by using the `async=true` query parameter.
+OpenSearch 3.0 introduces the ability to execute agents asynchronously.
+Because this agent is long running, let's execute it asynchronously by providing the `async=true` query parameter:

 ```json
 POST /_plugins/_ml/agents/your_agent_id/_execute?async=true